Entangled Forest, 2022

 Installation Design

-The installation was designed to use two PCs connected to the same network and a capture card.
-The game instance runs on PC1, it exports a single ultra-wide video that stretches over three displays.
-These HDMI out ports of PC1 are plugged into PC2 using a 4-input Elgato Cam Link Pro.
-The input feed can be manipulated in Touchdesigner and exported in case it needs to be modified for projection mapping or to composite scenes together.
-Also, two PCs are used in case of failure, the second pc contains a backup instance of the simulation and a pre-recorded video.
-The video is then exported through the PC2’s graphic card to the projector or display.
+The installation was designed to use two PCs connected to the same network along with a capture card.
+The game instance runs on PC1, which exports a single ultra-wide video that spans three displays.
+The HDMI outputs from PC1 are connected to PC2 via a 4-input Elgato Cam Link Pro.
+This input feed can be manipulated in TouchDesigner and exported if it needs to be adjusted for projection mapping or compositing scenes together.
+Using two PCs also provides redundancy: PC2 contains a backup instance of the simulation as well as a pre-recorded video.
+The video is then exported through PC2’s graphics card to the projector or display.